Spectators are Easier to Control than Thinkers

 Falsehood has a distribution advantage.
 It can be dramatic, simple, and emotionally satisfying.
 The truth often shows up slower, with caveats, and without a good hook.

-This is where manipulation becomes boringly practical.
+Here’s where manipulation becomes boringly practical.
 If you can trigger outrage on demand, you can redirect attention away from almost anything.
 If you can keep people in a constant state of reaction, you can reduce their capacity to verify, compare, and remember.

 Accountability matters.
 So does context.
 But pile-ons thrive in shallow environments because they let people feel morally decisive without doing the expensive work of understanding.